i4mjad/taaafi/README.md

 Please consider following these steps before runing tha app:

-- Install Flutter Version Manager (FVM) and use any Flutter version between `2.0.0 - 2.2.0`.
+- Install Flutter Version Manager (FVM) and use Flutter version `2.5.3`.
 Check https://fvm.app/
 - Use `Android Studio` for development
 - For runing the app, use `Pixel 4` emulator or any emulator device that have Google Play Services